Bills Digest No. 23, 2024-25

 Reviews and appeals

-Under the process set out in the Bill the ACCC is the primary decision-maker: proposed section 51ABZE.
+Under the process set out in the Bill, the ACCC is the primary decision-maker: proposed section 51ABZE.
 A party that is dissatisfied with the decision at first instance may seek a review of the decision by the Australian Competition Tribunal (ACT): proposed section 100A (item 50 of Schedule 1).
 There is a right of appeal to the Federal Court of Australia of the ACT decision.

 According to the submission to Treasury by Arnold Bloch Leibler in relation to the exposure draft:

 The Draft Bill seeks to replace the Court’s decision of whether an acquisition breaches s 50 of the CCA with an administrative regime that extinguishes a fundamental property right (to sell or dispose of property) without government approval and paying a fee.
-It is unclear to what extent the Government has considered potential constitutional challenges, based on the separation of powers or s 51(xxxi) of the Constitution, although the s 51(xxxi) risk is acknowledged in s 189 of the Draft Bill.
+It is unclear to what extent the Government has considered potential constitutional challenges, based on the separation of powers or s 51(xxxi) of the Constitution, although the s 51(xxxi) risk is acknowledged in s 189 of the Draft Bill (p.2).

 That provision is preserved in proposed section 192 of the CCA, at item 71 of Schedule 1 to the current Bill.